rakinds/Msc-Thesis/README.md

 This folder contains the final RAG misinformation countering tool, `rag.py`.
 Please supply your own data file and HuggingFace token to run the tool.

 ## Results
-This folder contains the results for botht the preliminary RAG experiments as well as the generated texts used for the tool evaluation.
+This folder contains the results for both the preliminary RAG experiments as well as the generated texts used for the tool evaluation.